 - Organisations (including businesses and charities) that are not subject to the duties specified can apply the principles and examples to their own situation - The advice documents do not legally bind organisations.
-Organisations must depend on their own legal advice in interpreting and implementing language duties - The advice documents are not standards codes of practice under section 68 of the Welsh Language Measure.
+Organisations must depend on their own legal advice in interpreting and implementing language duties - The advice documents are based on the laws and policies in force at the time of publication. - The advice documents are not standards codes of practice under section 68 of the Welsh Language Measure.
 Therefore, it is not required to refer to the advice documents when considering the interpretation of the Welsh language standards.
 The Commissioner's codes of practice for Welsh language standards regulations are on the website (see section 1 of the codes of practice for the legal status of the codes).